 It seems somewhat like the polar antithesis that was alluded to a little while ago with regard to the physical body.
 It would seem almost as if a positive pole could not exist unless there exist its equivalent other end, the negative pole.
 That is the case in the present stage of human evolution.

 I believe that I may be wrong in what I am now going to say, because the matter is a very, very deep one.
-I may be wrong in making the following statement, my Companions, but I believe that this matter of a messenger and his shadow will not always be the case in the far distant future, meaning the seventh round and possibly the sixth round of our planetary chain, for instance.
+I may be wrong in making the following statement, but I believe that this matter of a messenger and his shadow will not always be the case in the far distant future, meaning the seventh round and possibly the sixth round of our planetary chain, for instance.
 I do not think that the same dreadful — and it is dreadful in a very true sense of the word — that the same dreadful condition will then prevail, that a teacher of light cannot appear in the world without arousing an equivalently powerful force of darkness, force of evil.
 Of course, ultimately the light will always prevail.
 There is a logical reason for it, as we think it over.

 Every man who makes a struggle to conquer himself — and I use the word struggle because following the ordinary parlance — instantly arouses exactly opposite energies in his being.
 He has issued a challenge, and the dark forces in his own character immediately spring to the fore, and they are the things which he must conquer — or perish if he does not.
 This same fact prevails in all the initiations, and doubtless those of you who are well acquainted with HPB's works will remember some of her hints as to what takes place during the initiations, when the initiant, the neophyte, must face and overcome, or perish — face and overcome himself.
 For in the initiation no quarter is given or taken.
 It cannot be.
 Either the light must shine, or go out.